Aris Garro PEM-CRC Research Prize

-The PEM CRC provides a framework for multi-center investigation, serving to support and facilitate the development of useful and rigorous collaborative research within pediatric emergency medicine.
+The PEM-CRC provides a framework for multi-center investigation, serving to support and facilitate the development of useful and rigorous collaborative research within pediatric emergency medicine.

 2024 AWARDEE: Caitlin Crumm, MD, MS